LennaHammer/English/EVP/out/words_adjective.md

 /ˈvɪz.ə.bəl/ SEEN
 [B2]able to be seen
 - You should wear something light-colored when you're cycling at night so that you're more visible.
-- The fire was visible from several miles away.
+- The fire was visible `from` several miles away.
-- There are few visible signs of the illness that kept her in the hospital for so long.
+- There are few visible `signs` of the illness that kept her in the hospital for so long.
-- The comet should be visible to the naked eye.
+- The comet should be visible `to the naked eye`.

 ## 1524. visual ## adjective
 /ˈvɪʒ.u.əl/
 [B2]relating to seeing
-- The film has some powerful visual effects.
+- The film has some powerful visual `effects`.

 ## 1525. vital ## adjective
 /ˈvɑɪt̬.əl/
 [B2]necessary or extremely important
-- Tourism is vital to the country's economy.
+- Tourism is vital `to` the country's economy.
-- The kidney plays a vital role/part in the removal of waste products from the blood.
+- The kidney plays a vital `role/part` in the removal of waste products from the blood.
-- It's absolutely vital that you follow the instructions exactly.
+- It's absolutely vital `that` you follow the instructions exactly.

 ## 1526. vivid ## adjective
 /ˈvɪv.ɪd/ DESCRIPTIONS
 [B2]Vivid descriptions or memories produce strong, clear images in your mind.
-- He gave a very vivid account/description of life in Havana.
+- He gave a very vivid `account/description` of life in Havana.
-- I still have a very vivid memory of the evening.
+- I still have a very vivid `memory` of the evening.
-- She has a very vivid imagination.
+- She has a very vivid `imagination`.

 ## 1527. vivid ## adjective
 /ˈvɪv.ɪd/ COLORS